Table of Contents

 Your answer will illuminate some of your deepest desires.
 And along with that, it also exposes the biggest block in your way: Knowing that you will be OK.

-How can we know we will be OK, even if we have a fear of failing?
+How can we know we will be OK, despite the possibility of “failing”?

 Most of us don’t know that we will be OK.